ucbi/uniform/guides/introduction/How It Works.md

 ## How files are included/excluded by `mix uniform.eject`

-Whenever you run `mix uniform.eject MyApp`, there are 4 simple rules that the library uses to decide which files to include or exclude from the ejected codebase.
+Whenever you run `mix uniform.eject my_app`, there are 4 simple rules that the library uses to decide which files to include or exclude from the ejected codebase.